d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ```

 ### Non-Reduction Sum
+:label:`subseq_lin-alg-non-reduction`

 However, sometimes it can be useful to keep the number of axes unchanged
-when invoking the function for calculating the sum or mean by setting `keepdims=True`.
+when invoking the function for calculating the sum or mean.

 ```{.python .input}
 sum_A = A.sum(axis=1, keepdims=True)